Paper chromatography

 Paper chromatography is an analytical method used to separate colored chemicals or substances.
 It can also be used for colorless chemicals that can be located by a stain or other visualisation method after separation.
 It is now primarily used as a teaching tool, having been replaced in the laboratory by other chromatography methods such as thin-layer chromatography (TLC).

 This analytic method has three components, a mobile phase, stationary phase and a support medium (the paper).
 The mobile phase is generally a non-polar organic solvent in which the sample is dissolved.
 The stationary phase consists of (polar) water molecules that were incorporated into the paper when it was manufactured.
 The mobile phase travels up the stationary phase by capillary action, carrying the sample with it.
 The difference between TLC and paper chromatography is that the stationary phase in TLC is a layer of adsorbent (usually silica gel, or aluminium oxide), and the stationary phase in paper chromatography is less absorbent paper.

 A paper chromatography variant, two-dimensional chromatography, involves using two solvents and rotating the paper 90° in between.
 This is useful for separating complex mixtures of compounds having similar polarity, for example, amino acids.

-R_{ƒ} value, solutes, and solvents
+R_{F} value, solutes, and solvents

-The retention factor (R_{ƒ}) may be defined as the ratio of the distance travelled by the solute to the distance travelled by the solvent.
+The retardation factor (R_{F}) may be defined as the ratio of the distance travelled by the solute to the distance travelled by the solvent.
 It is used in chromatography to quantify the amount of retardation of a sample in a stationary phase relative to a mobile phase.
-R_{ƒ} values are usually expressed as a fraction of two decimal places.
+R_{F} values are usually expressed as a fraction of two decimal places.